rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 Intel® SecL uses Custom Resource Definitions to add the ability to base orchestration decisions on Intel® SecL security attributes to Kubernetes.
-These CRDs allow Kubernetes administrators to configure pods to require specific security attributes so that the Kubernetes Master Node will schedule those pods only on Worker Nodes that match the specified attributes.
+These CRDs allow Kubernetes administrators to configure pods to require specific security attributes so that the Kubernetes Control Plane Node will schedule those pods only on Worker Nodes that match the specified attributes.

-Two CRDs are required for integration with Intel® SecL – an extension for the Master nodes, and a scheduler extension.
+Two CRDs are required for integration with Intel® SecL – an extension for the Control Plane nodes, and a scheduler extension.
 A single installer will deploy both of these CRDs.
 The extensions are deployed as a Kubernetes deployment in the `isecl` namespace.

 To deploy the Kubernetes integration CRDs for Intel® SecL:

-1. Copy the `isecl-k8s-extensions` installer to the Kubernetes Master and execute the installer
+1. Copy the `isecl-k8s-extensions` installer to the Kubernetes Control Plane Node and execute the installer

     ```shell
-    ./isecl-k8s-extensions-v3.1.0.bin
+    ./isecl-k8s-extensions-v3.0.0.bin
     ```

 2. Add a mount path to the